5over/Hello_World/README.md

 Weird repo tricks

-ha 5Over is not .08 over and should quit while hes ahead
+ha 5Over is now .08 over and should quit while hes ahead